AndrewDongminYoo/docs-trunk-io-ko/merge/set-up-trunk-merge.md

----
-description: How to set up Trunk Merge for your project
----

 # Set Up Trunk Merge

+How to set up Trunk Merge for your project.

 ### Connect your Trunk Organization to GitHub